General Terms and Conditions

 11.2 XING is permitted to transfer rights and duties to third parties, in whole or in part.

-11.3 Unless revoked by the user, the user agrees that XING may transfer the contracts, in whole or in part, with users who registered with a Swiss address, to XING Switzerland GmbH, Gartenstrasse 25, 8002 Zurich, Switzerland, to facilitate billing in the user’s local currency.
+11.3 Unless revoked by the user, the user agrees that XING may transfer the contracts, in whole or in part, with users who registered with a Swiss address, to NEW WORK XING AG, Switzerland (formerly XING Switzerland GmbH), to facilitate billing in the user’s local currency.

 11.5 We do not participate in dispute resolution procedures handled by dispute resolution bodies.